Bolzano: Exhibition Bolzano

 The tradeshows and conferences of Exhibition Bolzano are concentrated on topics relating to the economies of Alpine countries.
 There is thus a great focus on trade show subjects in the economic competence of South Tyrol and Trentino.
 The main focuses of dining and leisure time, sports, agriculture and specific Alpine industries attract an annual total of over 3000 exhibitors and over 230000 visitors from all over Europe.

 Italian German Business Forum Bozen-Bolzano

-Since 2011, the city hosts the Italo-Germanic Business Forum, which brings together the leaders of the Italian and German economies – Confindustria and the Bundesverband der Deutschen Industrie – in the Mercantile Palace to address issues related to the international crisis.
+Since 2011, the city hosts the Italo-Germanic Business Forum, which brings together the leaders of the Italian and German economies – General Confederation of Italian Industry (Confindustria) and the Federation of German Industries – in the Mercantile Palace to address issues related to the international crisis.